Smart Spending

 How to Do This

 Pay special attention to charges under $15.
-Many subscription companies deliberately price services low enough that customers ignore them on statements.
+Many subscription companies deliberately price services low enough that customers overlook them on statements.
 A $4.99 charge from “ADOBE*ACROBAT” or a $9.99 debit from “SIRIUSXM*STREAMING” can sit unnoticed for years.
 Our guide on money management mistakes millennials keep making identifies forgotten recurring charges as one of the top five wealth-eroding habits.

 What to Watch Out For